mbaraa/mbaraa.com/files/blogs/setting-up-go-templ-with-tailwind-htmx-docker.md

 ### My endless quest to find a decent frontend framework

-_DECLAIMER: This section is a rant, you won't miss anything if you skip it_
+_DECLAIMER: This section is a rant, you won't miss anything if you skip it._

 I have been a web developer since I created this [project](https://github.com/mbaraa/dsc_logo_generator), which was my first web project and second Go project, I liked Go since I created this [console Tetris](https://github.com/mbaraa/console_games/tree/master/TheTetrisProject) thingy, but before Go I had an another quest looking for a cromulent daily (multi-puprose) usable language, before Go I was using C++ for a while (until I couldn't take it anymore), and had a run with Kotlin, Python, Java, and C. even though I jumped ship a lot between these languages (I was a junior in college, so I'm allowed to do this), they didn't drive me crazy or anything, they just didn't really fit my day to day usage, for example, Java and Kotlin required me to use a fancy IDE which my computer wasn't really on board with it.